indirectlylit/hg-venue-server/README.md

 ## Starting up logging script

 Open another terminal on the host machine in the `network_coordinator` directory.
-Run `logger.py` with `-h` for help:
+Run the logger script with `-h` for options:

-    network_coordinator$ python logger.py -h
+    > python logger.py -h

+prints:

     Usage: logger.py [OPTIONS]

     Options: